justinkizer/DiscoverView/README.md

 ## Implementation Timeline
 Day 1:

-Begin React Native skeleton
+- Justin: Begin React Native skeleton
-Have familiarity with Instagram API and determine if we’ll need additional photo site APIs
+- James: Gain familiarity with Instagram API and determine if we’ll need additional photo site APIs

 Day 2:

-Finish React Native skeleton
+- Justin: Finish React Native skeleton
-Have a handle on Google Maps API and how we can integrate it with Instagram API
+- James: Get a handle on Google Maps API and how we can integrate it with Instagram API

 Day 3 and Day 4:

-User has a current location
+- Justin: Ensure that the user has a current location
-Display photos from near current location
+- Justin: Create the Live Demo webpage
-Create Live demo webpage
+- James: Ensure that photos display from near current location

 Day 5 and Day 6:

-Photo locations can be displayed on a map
+- Justin: Style React Native App
-React Native App styled
+- James: Ensure photo locations can be displayed on a map
-Create app-emulator web page
+- James: Create app-emulator web page